refu-gal/refu-gal.github.io/README.md

 Involve local people to lend some not used crop fields so refugees or other people in needs could work those fields for free and get food and basics for them and their families.

-#Other ideas
+#Some other ideas proposed

-Some other ideas proposed
+These other ideas proposed, were not developed, but could be equally valuable

 * Local platform helping refugees with their integration
 * Mentor network / Time based currency network to help local refugees